-The population of New Orleans is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.57% of adults in New Orleans have a bachelor's degree or even advanced degree.
+The citizens of New Orleans are very well educated compared to the average community in the nation: 37.57% of adults in New Orleans have a bachelor's degree or even advanced degree.

 The per capita income in New Orleans in 2018 was $31,385, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,540 for a family of four.
 However, New Orleans contains both very wealthy and poor people as well.